-Figure 2. (a) Honeycomb lattice in MUV-11 showing the internal dimensions of the pore window in the layer. (b) \cdots ABC \cdots packing of the corrugated layers of $[Ti_2(Hbdha)2(H_2bdha)]$ directed by the interlayer H-bonds. (c) Helical chains assembled from H-bonded alternated hydroxamate titanium chelates viewed along [100] and [001]. (d) Perspective of MUV-11 along the c axis showing the Connolly representation of the 1D channels with triangular shape responsible for the porosity in the solid (pale blue, 1.2 Å probe radius).
+Figure 2. a) Honeycomb lattice in MUV-11 showing the internal dimensions of the pore window in the layer. b) ...ABC... packing of the weavy layers $[Ti_2(Hbdha)2(H_2bdha)]$ directed by the interlayer H-bonds. c) Perspective of MUV-11 along the c axis showing the Connolly representation of the 1D channels with triangular shape responsible for the porosity in the solid (Pale blue, 1.2 Å probe radius).
 Hydrogen atoms and solvent molecules have been omitted for clarity.